Mojo-Wizard/mojo-docs/docs/project-docs.md

 3. Reference any upstream build steps if you’re syncing existing docs (generators, diagrams, etc.).
 4. Update `sidebars.js` so your project appears under the Project Docs section.

 Not ready to write the page yourself?
 Open an issue anyway - someone else from the community might help bring it to life.
+The sooner we collect real project documentation here, the easier it becomes for new users to adopt those tools.